pv217/01-quarkus-introduction-assignment/README.md

 #### 7.2.
 Other CLI commands related to extensions

-- `quarkus extension list` - Lists all available extensions.
-- `quarkus extension list --installed` - Lists all installed extensions.
+- `quarkus extension list` - Lists all installed extensions.
 - `quarkus extension remove <extension>` - Removes the extension from the application.

 ### 8. Submit the solution